remakeai/remakeai.github.io/_posts/2023-08-26-voron-2-webcam-mount.md

   - /2023/08/26/voron-2-webcam-mount/
 redirect_to: https://makerspet.com/blog/voron-2-webcam-mount/
 ---
-This post has moved [here](https://makerspet.com/blog/voron-2-webcam-mount/)
+This post has moved to the awesome [makerspet.com](https://makerspet.com/blog/voron-2-webcam-mount/)!